10zgurr/NotificationMan/README.md

     }
 }</pre>

-Add it in the yoor app dependencies:
+Add it in the your app dependencies:
 </br>
 <pre>dependencies {
   implementation 'com.github.theozgurr:NotificationMan:v1.0.2'